 Two areas exist that have gaps of sporting facilities.
 South of the Glen Waverley Rail line and west of Blackburn Road and an area around Gallaghers Road, Townsend Street and Wilson Road.
-Both gap areas have a school nearby, Syndal South Primary in Mount Waverley Precinct and Mount View Primary School.
-There may be an opportunity to consider both as a joint use facility with Council in the future if additional capacity is needed.
-There are a number of other schools located in the precinct that could be considered for community use if capacity is needed

 There are a very few continuous off-road trails or local circuit trails in this precinct, except for Dandenong Creek Trail to the east.
 The precinct does include the end point of both the Glen Waverley Rail Trail and the Scotchmans Creek Trail.